 When cells become overcrowded in countries that are susceptible to tuberculosis, they can become breeding grounds for the disease.

 "I cry out of relief.
 I feel that there are people who will listen and help me."

 Since 2010, MSF has been working in three prisons in the Cambodian capital of Phnom Penh, where 25 percent of the country’s prisoners are held.
 Our teams provide care and treatment for HIV and TB, and have introduced measures to improve infection control, such as a quarantine area in one of the prisons.

 For our patients to avoid developing drug resistance to the disease, our staff provides follow-up treatment once prisoners are transferred or released.
 We make sure they have access to the drugs they need, as well as to medical services.

 In some countries, people are excluded from healthcare because they are forced to live outside of normal societal bounds.

-In Honduras’s capital, Tegucigalpa, the homicide rate is one of the highest in the world.
-This frightening statistic is largely due to drug trafficking, where gangs extort businesses, terrorise local people, and engage in vicious turf wars.
+Honduras has one of the highest homicide rates in the world.
+This frightening statistic is largely due to drug trafficking, where gangs extort businesses, terrorise local people and engage in vicious turf wars.
 People are often too scared to receive healthcare.

 Many migrants in Honduras make a living as commercial sex workers or drug dealers, and the lack of healthcare, combined with the rapidly growing commercial sex trade, has led to a huge increase in sexually transmitted infections (STIs).